winitzki/scall/tutorial/programming_dhall.md

 - The functions `foldMap`, `fold`, and `toList` are equivalent (isomorphic as types), assuming that suitable naturality laws hold.
 - The functions `traverse` and `sequence` are isomorphic as types, assuming that suitable naturality laws hold.
-- All polynomial functors are both foldable and traversable.
+- All polynomial functors are   foldable and traversable.

 These properties are proved in "The Science of Functional Programming".